YoungsAppWorkshop/dev-note/study/javascript/FRONTEND_DEVELOPMENT_PROJECTS_WITH_VUE_JS.md

 #### Using scoped slots to wrap prop-passing logic

-The types of slots we have explored so far only have access to the component instance where slot template content is passed – the parent component.
+The types of slots we have explored so far only have access to the component instance where slot template content is passed - the parent component.

 In many scenarios, it is handier to let the parent component decide how to render the UI while letting the child component handle the data and pass it to the slot.
 We use scoped slots for this purpose.

-A **scoped slot** starts with the child component’s slots, where the `slot` element receives props and passes them to the related template content by using `v-bind` or the shorthand, `:`.
+A **scoped slot** starts with the child component's slots, where the `slot` element receives props and passes them to the related template content by using `v-bind` or the shorthand, `:`.

 ```vue
 <!-- Child  -->